Kinley Aitken Guiding

 A woman in a black tank top and a black and white cap, smiling at the camera, standing against a stone wall background.

-Alongside guiding and coaching private clients, I’m a lead instructor with Thompson Rivers University’s Adventure Guide Diploma Rock Program, and an instructor and examiner with the Association of Canadian Mountain Guides’ Training and Assessment Program.
-Teaching and mentorship are central to my work, with a focus on meeting climbers where they are and supporting durable skill development over time.
+In addition to guiding and coaching private clients, Kinley serves as a Lead Instructor with Thompson Rivers University’s Adventure Guide Diploma Rock Program and as both an instructor and examiner within the Association of Canadian Mountain Guides’ Training and Assessment Program.
+Teaching and mentorship are at the core of her work, with an emphasis on meeting climbers where they are and supporting durable skill development over time.

 -West Face, 5.11c, El Cap, Yosemite